FrancescaCovell/CMEECourseWork/week1/README.md

 #Structure and Usage\
-working codes are found in the code folder necessary data to run code on is found in data folder results folder should be populated with output from code
+working codes are found in the code folder necessary files to run code on is found in code folder except .fasta files for UnixPrac1.txt which are stored in data folder results folder should be populated with output from code

 boilerplate.sh (Prints "this is a shell script)\
 variable.sh (shows the use of variables and how to read multivariables)\